chamewin/orangebot/README.md

 Twitter bot that responds to positive and negative feedback on Twitter relating to keyword "homedepot".

-OrangeBot uses:
+OrangeBot:
-  - Language: javascript, framework: node
+  - is coded in JavaScript using node.js framework
-  - "twit" (a Twitter API client for node
+  - uses "twit", a Twitter API client for node
-  - IBM Watson Tone Analyzer API
+  - uses IBM Watson Tone Analyzer API
-  - Nodemailer API
+  - uses Nodemailer API

 ## How does it work?